publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch8A/schI/m__us_usc_t7_s174.md

  __Codification__

 Section was from the Department of Agriculture Appropriation Act, 1946, [act July 5, 1945, ch.
-271][/us/act/1945-07-05/ch271], title I, [59 Stat.
+271, title I][/us/act/1945-07-05/ch271/tI], [59 Stat.
 423][/us/stat/59/423], provided for the disposition of proceeds from the sale of guayule and other rubber-bearing plants, and was not repeated in subsequent appropriation acts.
 Similar provisions were contained in prior appropriation acts as follows:

     [May 5, 1945, ch.
 109][/us/act/1945-05-05/ch109], [59 Stat.
 152][/us/stat/59/152].